-Akamai University respects the training completed at quality CAM institutions, such as those listed in the chart shown below.
-Training completed from these recognized CAM training programs are highly desired and can be applied toward important elements of the major concentration requirement for the Akamai Doctoral Program.
-An analysis of a student's prior training in CAM is required for those students who have studies or practiced extensively in the CAM field.
-Concentrations are available in the following areas: Energy Medicine, Energy Psychology, Energy Dynamic, Biofield Feedback, Transpersonal Studies and Integrative Health.
+Akamai University respects the training completed at quality CAM / CIH institutions, such as those listed in the chart shown below.
+Training completed from these recognized CAM / CIH training programs are highly desired and can be applied toward important elements of the major concentration requirement for the Akamai University Doctoral Studies in Nursing Program.

+An analysis of a student's prior training in CAM / CIH and various certifications in nursing is required for those students who have studies or practiced extensively in the different specialities. field.